 How to Write an Influencer Email

-Subject: Try to avoid using general subject lines.
-Keep your subject line short while being clear about what’s inside.
+Subject: Avoid vague or general subject lines.
+Keep it short while being clear about what’s inside.

 Tips for Writing an Influencer DM

 Social media DMs do not allow subject lines.
 Focus efforts on establishing a captive, concise opening sentence.
 Hit on the same notes as your influencer email.